outmoded1PonGee0/outmoded1PonGee0.github.io/README.md

 **Men's Fellowship:**
 *Similar to women's groups, these organizations provide support and fellowship among male parishioners.
-Educational Institutions:*
+Educational Institutions*

 **Parochial Schools: Some parishes have affiliated schools that provide education in accordance with the teachings of the church.
 Support Groups:**

+**Prayer Groups:**
-*Prayer Groups: Small groups of parishioners who gather for prayer, reflection, and spiritual support.
+*Small groups of parishioners who gather for prayer, reflection, and spiritual support.
 Bereavement Support: Offers assistance and comfort to those who have lost loved ones.*

 **Community Events and Activities:**
 *Festivals, Fairs, and Social Events: Organized by the parish or various groups within the parish to foster community spirit and raise funds.*